project-sunbird/project-sunbird.github.io/pages/features-documentation/math_function.md

     <br>1.Select <b>Symbol</b> tab
     <br>2.Select the type of symbol from the dropdown
     <br>3.Select the symbol
     <br>4.The symbol appears in the text box.
-You can append the values, add constants and variables in the text box.
+You can append the values, add constants and variables in the text box
     <br>4.Click <b>Add</b> to proceed.
-The symbol is added on the slide in a text box.
+The symbol is added on the slide in a text box
     </td>
     <td><img src="pages/features-documentation/images/mathfunction/math-symbol.png">
     </td>